-Working hours for all employees not exempted under the Fair Labor Standards Act, including secretaries, cafeteria, janitorial and maintenance personnel, will conform to federal and state regulations.
-The superintendent will ensure that job positions are classified as exempt or non-exempt and that employees are made aware of such classifications.
-Supervisors will make every effort to avoid circumstances which require non-exempt employees to work more than 40 hours each week.
-For purposes of Fair Labor Standards Act Compliance, the workweek for school district employees will be 12:00 a.m.
-Sunday until 11:59 p.m.
-Saturday.
-A copy of the Fair Labor Standards Act and any administrative procedures established by the superintendent will be available to employees in the personnel office.
+Working hours for all employees not exempted under the Fair Labor Standards Act (FLSA), including secretarial, cafeteria, janitorial, and maintenance personnel, will conform to federal and state regulations.
+The superintendent shall ensure that job positions are classified as exempt or non-exempt and that employees are made aware of such classifications.
+Supervisors shall make every effort to avoid circumstances that require non-exempt employees to work more than 40 hours each week.
+For purposes of FLSA Compliance, the workweek for school system employees will be 12:00 a.m.
+Saturday until 11:59 p.m.
+Friday.
+A copy of the FLSA and any administrative procedures established by the superintendent will be available to employees in the human resources office.